babel/website/_posts/2017-01-23-upgrade-guide-for-babel-7.md

 > Dropping the `quotes` option [#5154](https://github.com/babel/babel/pull/5154)]

+> Likelihood to break your CI: low

 If you want formatting for compiled output you can use recast/prettier/escodegen/fork babel-generator.

 This option was only available through `babel-generator` explicitly until v6.18.0 when we exposed `parserOpts` and `generatorOpts`.
 Because there was a bug in that release no one has used this option in Babel itself.

 > Dropping the `flowUsesCommas` option [#5123](https://github.com/babel/babel/pull/5123)

+> Likelihood to break your CI: low

 Currently there are 2 supported syntaxes (`,` and `;`) in Flow Object Types.